EEEE-jjjj/stats-220/README.md

 ## About this repository

-This repository contains my work for **STATS220** at the University of Auckland and some information about me.
+This repository contains my for **STATS220** at the University of Auckland and some information about me.

 In this course we learn about *R code*, including R and Markdown.